The following authors are featured on a semi-regular basis in Sada. We welcome new additions to our community and also seek new authors.

 Idriss Jebari is a postdoctoral research fellow at the Arab Council for Social Sciences in Beirut.

 Nima Khorrami is a research associate at The Arctic Institute’s Center for Circumpolar Security Studies.

 Maged Mandour is a political analyst who writes openDemocracy’s “Chronicles of the Arab Revolt” column.

 Tarek Megerisi is a Libyan political analyst and researcher who specializes in politics, governance and development in the Arab world.

 Neil Partrick is the editor and lead contributor to Saudi Arabian Foreign Policy: Conflict and Cooperation (IB Tauris, 2016).

 Mohammed Samhouri is a U.S.-trained economist with over twenty years of experience in academia, research, and policy making.

 Kirk H. Sowell is the principal of Utica Risk Services, a Middle East-focused political risk firm.

-Rafiah Al Talei is the contributing Arabic editor for Sada in Carnegie’s Middle East Program
+Rafiah Al Talei is the acting editor-in-chief for Sada in Carnegie’s Middle East Program.